 Yes, in principle.
 If you are not happy with the decision provided by the First Tier Tribunal, you can ask them or the Upper Tribunal to reconsider it – but you are going to need a good reason.
 We have had this happen once, but it is unusual.

 In one of our cases an administrative mistake had been made by the tribunal in their calculation – which overstated the premium by £600.
 We gently let them know that a mistake “may have been made” and ask them whether they “may like to consider whether it should be rectified”.
 They issued a corrected decision shortly after.

 Usually, the tribunal is made up of one or more senior valuers and sometimes a solicitor as well.

 Do they always make the right decision?

 The valuers on the tribunal are very experienced and they are unbiased too.

 However, valuation is an art not a science and sometimes a decision they make is overturned by the Upper Tribunal - which shows that they don't make a perfect decision every time.

-This is one of the reasons that you should avoid tribunal if you don’t have a solid argument, or the evidence is a bit shaky – you might not get the decision you want!
+This is one of the reasons that you should avoid tribunal and particularly if you don’t have a solid argument, or the evidence is a bit shaky – you might not get the decision you want!

 Do you need to have certain qualifications to present evidence at tribunal?